Emmionel/Apodomisis/README.md

 7 minutes 40 seconds music piece for Flute and Super Collider Code

 ***<ins>Description</ins>***

-“Apodomisis” is a music piece for Flute and Super Collider Code.
-The part of the Flute and Super Collider Code are both written in a conventional music score.
+“Apodomisis” is a musical piece for Flute and Super Collider code.
+The part of the Flute and Super Collider code are both written in a conventional music score.
 This piece was composed in the context of “Music Programming” module of Sonic Arts and Audio Technologies Master’s Degree, an interdepartmental Master’s of School of Music & Audiovisual Arts, Departments of Music Studies and Audio and Visual Arts of Ionian University, Corfu, Greece.

-The main concept of this music piece is the disintegration of the sound of Flute into air.
+The main concept of this musical piece is the disintegration of the sound of Flute into air.
 On the other hand, one can easily be driven into the conclusion that air leads to noise and thus the disintegration of sound of Flute into air is more complex in harmonic series than the sound of the Flute itself.
-This music piece focuses on that exact idea and plays between the meaning of “structure” and “degradation” of sound and their inextricably link to each other.
+This musical piece focuses on that exact idea and plays between the meaning of “structure” and “degradation” of sound and their inextricably link to each other.
 At the beginning of this piece Flute plays very musically the melody and code in Super Collider tries to imitate its sound following the main structure of the melody with quarter-notes.
-After a point, the code presents a breathier sound of the Flute and Flute, vice versa, tries also to imitate it.
+After a point, the code presents a breathier sound of the Flute and Flute, vice versa, also tries to imitate it.
 After a significant point of this “battle of dominance” between Flute and coding in Super Collider, code in Super Collider plays air tones with pitch in very rapid rhythmic patterns and flute tries to follow up its example, but it fails to do so.
 The piece ends up declaring code in Super Collider as the winner of this battle and flute grieves its defeat playing jet whistle tones.

 ***<ins>Musical Morphology of “Apodomisis”</ins>***

 “Apodomisis” is subdivided into three main sections based on the quality of the sound of the Flute.
 Thus:

 •	The first section (m.
-1-31) in which there is stated clearly the sound of the Flute.
+1-31) in which the sound of the Flute is stated clearly

 •	The second section (m.
-32-59) where the sound of the Flute is presented with a breathier sound.
+32-59) where the sound of the Flute is presented with a breathier sound

 •	The third section (m.
-60-115) in which the sound of the Flute is gradually disintegrated into air tones.
+60-115) in which the sound of the Flute is disintegrated just in air tones

 ***<ins>Musical Analysis of “Apodomisis”</ins>***

-“Apodomisis”, as it is mentioned above, is subdivided into three main sections accordingly to the three states of Flute’s sound.
+“Apodomisis”, as it is mentioned above, is subdivided into three main sections according to the three states of Flute’s sound.
 “Apodomisis” is a twelve-note composition based on the following twelve-tone series:

 C#, F, B, G#, D, C, A#, G, D#, A, F#, E